- JasperReports Tutorial

-A report is meaningful and well summarized information of data from the database.
-Usually the routine activities are automated and data summarized into a decision-supporting format "Reports".
-Reports act as wonders when it converts the usual messy data into charming charts, graphs and other graphical representations.
+A report is a meaningful, well-defined, and summarized presentation of information.
+Usually, the routine activities are automated and data summarized into a decision-supporting "Reports".
+Reports represent usual messy data into charts, graphs, and other forms of graphical representations.

-Generally the following report layout is followed to generate reports by many of the commercial report generating tools.
+Generally, the following layout is adopted to generate reports by most of the commercial report generating tools.

-Following is the description of each element mentioned in the diagram.
+Following are the descriptions of each element mentioned in the diagram −

-Core changes: To reflect the business changes or enhancements it usual to change the core logic of the report.
+Core changes − Usually, reflect the business changes or enhancements it is required to change the core logic of the report.